GONZALOCAPILLAPAREDES/Tic-Tac-Toe/README.md

 ### REACT-APP
 A pretty simple front-end for the TicTacToe Game.
 It is designed to forbid actions against the game rules and following SOLID principles.
 Every match is kept on the DB.
+#### TO IMPROVE
 As a future improvement, some refactorization for the `Game` component is necessary.
+Also the unitary tests are missing due to lack of time. `Nightwatch.js` would be a nice option for this.